Amnesia: The Bunker

 Claustrophobia and the Terror of No Place to Run

-For over a decade, the Amnesia series has defined a particular kind of horror: vulnerability, psychological tension, and the terror of being hunted in the dark.
-Yet with Amnesia: The Bunker, Frictional Games reinvents that formula.
-Rather than relying on a string of scripted scares, the game creates a living system of dread.
+For over a decade, the Amnesia series has defined a very specific kind of horror: vulnerability, psychological tension, and the terror of being hunted in the dark.
+With Amnesia: The Bunker, Frictional Games evolves that formula into something more systemic, more reactive, and often more terrifying.

 A Setting Built for Oppression